-At first you thought your dog's frequent scratching was from fleas, but thankfully, it turned out your pup is flea-free.
-Dry skin and chronic scratching -- particularly around the ears -- are common symptoms of food allergies in dogs.
-If your dog has a food allergy, be patient and work with your vet to learn what's triggering his reaction so you can figure out the best dog food for his allergies.
+Dry skin and chronic scratching—particularly around the ears—are common symptoms of food allergies in dogs.
+If your dog has a food allergy, be patient and work with your vet to learn what's triggering his reaction so you can figure out the best dog food for skin allergies.

-It can take two or three months to determine what your dog can tolerate.
+It can take two or three months to determine what your dog can tolerate which makes finding the best dog food skin allergies a long process.
 After a dog improves from an elimination diet, he can begin to eat other items from his previous diet to learn what elicits a reaction, which is factored into what he needs to avoid.

-There are a wide variety of commercial foods available using novel proteins -- something that should be completely new to your dog.
-Considered to be hypoallergenic, these foods should have only a single source for carbohydrates, such as potato, or pea, combined with a new, single source of protein, such as venison, duck or salmon.
+What is the best dog food for skin allergies?
+Consider some of the many varieties of commercial foods available using novel proteins—something that should be completely new to your dog.
+Considered to be hypoallergenic, these foods should have only a single source for carbohydrates, such as potato, or pea, combined with a new, single source of protein, such as venison, duck, or salmon.
 A hydrolyzed diet also may be an option; this diet uses animal proteins broken down into molecules so small they're unrecognizable to the immune system as an offensive ingredient.

-Dr. Karen Becker of HealthyPets advocates using probiotics and nutraceuticals to provide digestive and immune system support.
-Other supplements to boost the immune system and help itchy skin include essential fatty acids, such as flax oil or haddock, cod or salmon oil, gamma-linolenic acid, zinc and vitamins C and A. Discuss using a supplement with your vet to ensure you buy a high-quality supplement appropriate for your dog's dietary requirements.
+Consider using probiotics and nutraceuticals to provide digestive and immune system support.
+Other supplements to boost the immune system and help itchy skin include essential fatty acids, such as flax oil or haddock, cod or salmon oil, gamma-linolenic acid, zinc, and vitamins C and A. Discuss using a supplement with your vet to ensure you buy a high-quality supplement appropriate for your dog's dietary requirements.